ARpatterns/declare/GeolocatedRemark/README.md

 ### Request-Response

 The REST API call will post user data including lattitude/longitude to the server.
-The server is calculating the orientation towards Mecca as an orientation _angle-value_ and returns the result as JSON data.
+The server is geographically calculating the orientation towards Mecca as an orientation _angle-value_ and returns the result as JSON data.

 ```json
 {